A-Alexandrov2021/nlg-project/README.md

 This project was generated with [Angular CLI] version 9.1.7 (NODE.js v.14.17.0)

-You can test the running of service application in browser on the local address http://localhost:80/ by deploying from the DOCKER container.
+You can test the running of service application in browser on the local address http://localhost:80/ by deploying from the DOCKER container or .

 1. Install DOCKER (https://www.docker.com/products/docker-desktop/)